BruceCodesGithub/yarsaw/README.md

 <p align="center">YARSAW (Yet Another Random Stuff API Wrapper) is an Async, Object Oriented and Modern Python API Wrapper for the Random Stuff API.
 This module makes it simpler for you to interact with the API and is easy to implement into your application.</p>

---Make sure to get Random Stuff API Key from [here](https://api-docs.pgamerx.com/Getting%20Started/register/) and a RapidAPI Application Key after registering and subscribing to the API [here](https://rapidapi.com/pgamerxdev/api/).--
+Make sure to get Random Stuff API Key from [here](https://api-docs.pgamerx.com/Getting%20Started/register/) and a RapidAPI Application Key after registering and subscribing to the API [here](https://rapidapi.com/pgamerxdev/api/).

 ## Features

-- Async and fast
-- Object oriented design (Raw outputs are also available)
-- Tons of thigs you can do
+- Loads of things you can do
-    - Get AI Responses (useful for making chatbots)
+    1. Get AI Responses (useful for creating chatbots)
-    - Edit images into memes
-    - Gets facts, jokes, images (including aww, meme, etc.)
-    - Gets reddit posts - random memes, random posts from subreddits, etc.
+    1. Get Animal Images (Dogs, Cats, Wolfs and Foxes)
+    1. Get Anime GIFs (`happy`, `hi`, `hug`, `punch`, `pat`, and more)
+    1. Create memes with pre-built templates
+    1. Get jokes (`any`, `dark`, `pun`, `spooky`, `christmas`, `programming`, `misc`)
+    1. Fetch Reddit posts and memes
+    1. Get weather data for any city
+    1. Get fun facts (`all`, `emoji`, `dog`, `cat`, `food`, `space`, `covid`, `computer`)
+    1. Get waifu images (over 32 different types!)
-- Simple and easy
+- Fast and asynchronous
+- Object oriented design
+- Easy to use
+- Well documented
+- Wraps the full API
+- Kept up-to-date
+- Utility functions to help you with your requests
+- Saves your time
-- No need to learn about the Random Stuff API.
-Just get started with your project
+    - No need to learn about the API itself and its complex design
-- Saves time
+    - No need to enter your API Keys multiple times
+    - No need to handle the complex and unhelpful errors given by requests/aiohttp or RapidAPI.
+Get human-readable and helpful errors instead.
+Common errors are prevented before runtime.

 ## Examples